 Tattooing 101 Help Me Tattoo Forum

 The only major exception to the “outdated” argument, Tattooing 101's Help Me Tattoo Forum sits head and shoulders above the rest as the largest and most active online community dedicated to tattooing.

-Yes, we're a little biased but we really feel the numbers speak for themselves and being free to join it's worth checking out!
+Yes, we're a little biased, but we really feel the numbers speak for themselves.
+Check out the forum to learn more.

 Last Sparrow Tattoo Forum